Charlie Bartlett

-Charlie Bartlett is a 2007 American comedy-drama film directed by Jon Poll.
+Charlie Bartlett is a 2007 American coming-of-age comedy-drama film directed by Jon Poll.
 The screenplay by Gustin Nash focuses on a teenager who begins to dispense therapeutic advice and prescription drugs to the student body at his new high school in order to become popular.

-The film premiered at the Tribeca Film Festival on May 1, 2007, and was shown at the Cannes Film Market, the Maui Film Festival, and the Cambridge Film Festival before going into theatrical release in the United States and Canada on August 3, 2007.
-The film received mixed reviews from critics and grossed just $5 million against its $12 million budget.
+The film premiered at the Tribeca Film Festival on May 1, 2007, and was shown at the Cannes Film Market, the Maui Film Festival, and the Cambridge Film Festival before going into theatrical release in the United States and Canada on February 22, 2008.
+The film received mixed reviews from critics and grossed $5.3 million against its $12 million budget.

 Plot

-The son of a depressed but doting mother (Hope Davis) and a father who is serving time for tax evasion, wealthy teenager Charlie Bartlett (Anton Yelchin) — after being expelled from several private academies for various infractions — enrolls in a public school run by embittered alcoholic Principal Nathan Gardner (Robert Downey Jr.), who was formerly a history teacher.
+Wealthy teenager Charlie Bartlett — after being expelled from several private academies for various infractions — enrolls in a public school run by embittered alcoholic Principal Nathan Gardner.
 Unable to fit in with most of his fellow students, Charlie is diagnosed with ADHD.
-He forms an alliance with school bully Murphy Bivens (Tyler Hilton) and offers him half the proceeds from the sale of a variety of prescription drugs Charlie obtains by feigning physical and emotional symptoms during sessions with different psychiatrists.
+He forms an alliance with school bully Murphy Bivens and offers him half the proceeds from the sale of a variety of prescription drugs Charlie obtains by feigning physical and emotional symptoms during sessions with different psychiatrists.

 Before long, Charlie's natural charm and likability positions him as the school's resident therapist, offering advice and drugs within the confines of the boys' bathroom.
-Charlie's social life noticeably improves as he gains the confidence and admiration of the student body and begins to date the principal's rebellious daughter, Susan (Kat Dennings).
+Charlie's social life noticeably improves as he gains the confidence and admiration of the student body and begins to date the principal's rebellious daughter, Susan.
+Charlie is suspended for three days after distributing a collection of videos showing Bivens beating up various students.
+His mother takes him to visit his father, who is serving time in prison for tax evasion but Charlie is reluctant to go inside.

-Complications arise when seriously depressed Kip Crombwell (Mark Rendall) attempts suicide by swallowing a handful of anti-depressants provided by Charlie.
+Complications arise when seriously depressed Kip Crombwell attempts suicide by swallowing a handful of anti-depressants provided by Charlie.
 Charlie befriends Kip after having an in-depth conversation with Principal Gardner.
-Charlie discovers Kip is writing a play about adolescent issues and pitches it to Gardner who is, at first, unsure but agrees when Kip says that it would make him less inclined to attempt suicide again.
+Charlie discovers Kip is writing a play about adolescent issues and pitches the idea to Gardner who is, at first, unsure but agrees when Kip says that it would make him less inclined to attempt suicide again.
 Charlie decides to stop selling drugs to students but continues to provide free therapy.